 During the whole ordeal it never occurred to me that I could have died.

-I wrote this story not for you to feel sorry for me or to think that I was an idiot.
+I wrote this story not for you to feel sorry for me or to cause you to think that I was an idiot.

-You need to do this because I always passed the electrocardiogram and I also made it through the normal stress test; it was only when they gave me the nuclear tests did they discover my blockages.
+You need to do this because I always passed the electrocardiogram and I also made it through the normal stress test; it was only when they gave me the nuclear tests that they discovered my blockages.

 I ask you to do yourself a favor and don’t wait, because every minute you wait might be the last minute you have.